DEFINITION

-DEFINITION OF PLASTIC
+OF PLASTIC

 Plastics are man-made materials.
 Plastics have taken the place of traditional materials like woods and metals.

-Plastics differ from other materials largely because of the size of their molecules.
-Most materials have molecules made up of less than 300 atoms, plastics contain thousands of atoms.
-We call them Macromolecules.
+from other materials largely because of the size of their molecules.
+Most

+Some plastics are derived from natural substances such as animals, insects and plants but most are man-made.
+These are named Synthetic Plastics.
 The first plastic based on a synthetic polymer was made from phenol and formaldehyde, with the first viable and cheap synthesis methods invented by Leo Hendrik Baekeland in 1909, the product being known as Bakelite.

-Most synthetic plastics come from crude oil but coal and natural gas is also used.
+plastics come from crude oil but coal and natural gas is also used.

 No hay comentarios: